Consumer product compliance: Understanding obligations

 Tuesday 12th November 2019

 The recent case which saw Mamas and Papas prosecuted along with the director of a car seat distributor for selling tens of thousands of unsafe car seats highlights the importance of compliance obligations for consumer products.
-Andrew Logan, head of regulatory at Gordons, explores the case and what it means for manufacturers and distributors.
+Here, we explore the case and what it means for manufacturers and distributors.

 In September, the baby and children’s retailer Mamas and Papas Ltd was fined £20,000 for selling tens of thousands of child car seats that could cause head injuries following a three-year investigation by Milton Keynes Council’s Trading Standards.
 Mamas and Papas was also ordered to pay £50,000 and hand over £275,000 of profits from the sale of the car seats under the Proceeds of Crime Act.